 Despite the distribution of traffic across the weekend, our figures show that Black Friday delivered a significant spike in pageviews for online merchants.
 The shape of the graph is largely similar to the preceding two years.

-Participating in Black Friday is still a must for retailers who don’t want to be left behind – so why not check out our six tips to make the most of your Black Friday marketing efforts?
+Participating in Black Friday is still a must for retailers who don’t want to be left behind – so why not check out tips to make the most of your Black Friday marketing efforts?